zenomt/webid-auth-protocol/README.md

 Unauthorized message, and includes the [protection space][] (`realm`), this nonce, the appropriate scopes, and the `webid_pop_endpoint` and `webid_tls_endpoint` URIs as appropriate, in the `WWW-Authenticate` header with the `Bearer` method.
-The server **MAY** also include an HTML response body to allow the user to perform a first-party login using another method, such as by selecting her OIDC Provider, for cases where the resource was navigated to directly in the browser.
+The server **MAY** also include an HTML response body, for example to allow the user to perform a first-party login using another method, such as by selecting her OIDC Provider, for cases where the resource was navigated to directly in the browser.

 	HTTP/2 401 Unauthorized
 	WWW-Authenticate: Bearer realm="/auth/",